Home prices climbed last quarter, to levels not seen since late 2006.

-The third quarter of 2016 was defined by low mortgage rates.
-Three-year lows persisted.
-Mortgage rates in the 2s and 3s were available through the duration of the quarter.
+The fourth quarter of 2016 was still benefitting from ultra-low mortgage rates.
+Three-year lows persisted until the election in November.
+Mortgage rates in the 2s and 3s were available through most of the quarter.

 This kept affordability in check.

-But rates are rising to new 7-month highs after a surprising election result.
-The good news is, though, that home price increases could finally slow.
+But rates rose to 3-year highs after a historic election.
+The good news is, though, that home price increases could finally slow in response.

-The National Association of Home Builders (NAHB) has released its Housing Opportunity Index (HOI) for this year's third quarter.
+The National Association of Home Builders (NAHB) has released its Housing Opportunity Index (HOI) for last year's fourth quarter.